What is Synthetic Data?

 Bias and low precision: Datasets from real world scenarios and sensors can only capture the frequency of assets or events as they occur in reality.
 Rare objects and unusual events that are difficult to capture in real data sets will often cause algorithms to be biased or to have high error (low precision) when classifying particular entities.

 Expense of data labeling: When using real world datasets, users require labelled or annotated datasets in which the source content is paired with information that indicates what the content contains with respect to specific asset, entity, or event characteristics or types.
 Labelling existing datasets is an expensive and error-prone process that may also lead to bias and precision issues when done poorly.

 Unavailable data: In the case of attempting to build models for sensors or scenarios that don’t yet exist or that are hard to access, it may simply not be possible to obtain datasets to train AI.

 High risk data: Use of some datasets may incur risks that an organization is unwilling to support such as datasets that are restricted because of personally identifiable information or for security reasons.

 Benefits of adding synthetic data to AI workflows

 Synthetic data is one of the tools that organizations are using to overcome the limitations and costs of using real world datasets.
-Synthetic data is controlled by the author or data engineer, can be designed to overcome physical sensor-based sensor distributions, and costs less because it is simulated.
+Synthetic data is controlled by the author or data engineer, can be designed to model physical sensor-based characteristics, account for statistical distributions and costs less because it is simulated.